reingart/pyfpdf/docs/reference/set_link.md

 > Ordinate of target position; -1 indicates the current position.
 The default value is 0 (top of page).

 page:
-> Number of target page; -1 indicates the current page.
-This is the default value.
+> Number of target page; -1 indicates the current page, which is the default value.

 ### See also ###